 National Stormwater Calculator

-The Calculator accesses several national databases that provide soil, topography, rainfall, and evaporation information for the chosen site.
-The user supplies information about the site’s land cover and selects the types of low impact development (LID) controls they would like to use.
-The LID controls that the user can choose are the following seven green infrastructure practices:
+The SWC accesses several national databases that provide soil, topography, rainfall, and evaporation information for a chosen site.
+The user supplies information about the site’s land cover and selects low impact development (LID) controls they would like to use.
+The LID controls include the following green infrastructure practices:

 - Rain gardens

 - Green roofs